 Given the unique character of cell and gene therapies, specific requirements for long-term follow-up are demanded.
 The design of the long-term follow-up regimen needs to be determined on a case-by-case basis depending on the product and the trial population.

-It’s advised to apply a risk-based development approach as described by EMA in their risk-based approach guideline to CGT/ATMPs.
+It’s advised to apply a risk-based development approach as described by EMA in their risk-based approach guideline to CAGT/ATMPs.

 A solid regulatory strategy will not only expose any regulatory challenges but also create regulatory opportunities.
 It will allow you to:

-This will all be beneficial in guiding your CGT/ATMP through the regulatory maze and make sure opportunities turn into reality.
+This will all be beneficial in guiding your CAGT/ATMP through the regulatory maze and make sure opportunities turn into reality.

 When you realize that all the different aspects of cell and gene therapy development are intertwined and changing one might have a huge impact on another, you are on the right track.
 So, get ready to save time and get your development plan and regulatory strategy straight!